Autism Spectrum Disorders

 Blind-Visually Impaired: Resources for Students

 Users can access statewide technical assistance resources addressing special education and services for students who are blind or visually impaired.

-Minnesota has thirteen categorical disability areas and users can access information, resources, and contacts for each of the different areas.
-A team of qualified professionals, including parent(s), determines whether the student meets criteria in one of the thirteen categorical disability areas and is in need of special education services.
+Minnesota has 13 categorical disability areas and users can access information, resources, and contacts for each of the different areas.
+A team of qualified professionals, including parents, determines whether a student meets criteria in one of the 13 areas and is in need of special education services.

 Individuals with Disabilities Education Improvement Act

 The Code of Federal Regulations includes Title 34, Education, Part 300: Assistance to States for the Education of Children with Disabilities.
 This constitutes the Individuals with Disabilities Education Improvement Act (IDEIA).

 Mental Heallth for Children

 The federal Individuals with Disabilities Education Act (IDEA) requires education agencies to provide special education and related services to eligible children and youth.
 Mental health services are not clearly defined in IDEA although it does define a number of related services (e.g. counseling, psychology, social work, etc.), which may be included in a child’s Individualized Education Plan (IEP).
 These related services are to be made available to a child with disabilities to ensure that child receives a benefit from their specialized instruction and receives a free and appropriate public education (FAPE)

 Minnesota Assistive Technology Manual